sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 Having Multiple galleries
 =========================

-Sphinx-Gallery only supports up to subfolder level in its gallery directories.
+Sphinx-Gallery only supports up to sub-folder level in its gallery directories.
 This might be a limitation for you.
 Or you might want to have separate galleries for different purposes, an examples gallery and a tutorials gallery.
 For this you use in your Sphinx ``conf.py`` file a list of directories in